benjistealth/team_profile_generator/README.md

 ## Description

-- A node.js application that takes user input and generates an HTNL page describing the team entered at the terminal prompt.
+- A node.js application that takes user input and generates an HTML page describing the team entered at the terminal prompt.

 ## Demo